Biocentric Nature of Consciousness

 Gilson does not advocate the ejection of epistemology, but rather the integration of epistemology with ontology, such the they proceed hand-in-hand.
 He writes:

-What is necessary is that epistemology, instead of being the pre-condition for ontology, show grow in it and with it, being at the same time a means and an object of explanation, helping to uphold, and itself upheld by, ontology, as the parts of any true philosophy mutually will sustain each other. – Étienne Gilson, 2011, p.
+What is necessary is that epistemology, instead of being the pre-condition for ontology, should grow in it and with it, being at the same time a means and an object of explanation, helping to uphold, and itself upheld by, ontology, as the parts of any true philosophy mutually will sustain each other. – Étienne Gilson, 2011, p.
 25.

 For this program to be followed faithfully, it becomes necessary to reject idealism entirely.
 Why?
 Again, Gilson writes: